Johnny Crowley (Gaelic footballer)

 John Crowley is an Irish former Gaelic football forward with the Glenflesk and Bishopstown clubs, East Kerry divisional side and, at senior level, for the Kerry county team.
-His son is called D Bull he is a good friend of Joe D Yank.
-They recently shared a pitcher of bush lite in Mitches Cush and exchanged contact information for an upcoming tailgate when both D Bull and D Yank will get plastered while watch highlights of Johhny.

 Playing career

 Club

-With the East Kerry team, Crowley won three consecutive Kerry Senior Football Championship titles from 1997 to 1999, starring on the side along with fellow Glenflesk and Kerry player Séamus Moynihan.
-He also had a lot of success with Glenflesk during one of the club's most successful eras.
-He won 5 East Kerry Senior Football Championships as well as a Kerry Club Football Championship in 2000, Glenflesk would later qualify for the Munster Senior Club Football Championship final where they lost out to Nemo Rangers.
+With the East Kerry team, Crowley won three consecutive Kerry Senior Football Championship titles from 1997 to 1999.
+With Glenflesk, he won 5 East Kerry Senior Football Championships as well as a Kerry Club Football Championship in 2000.
+Glenflesk would later qualify for the Munster Senior Club Football Championship final where they lost out to Nemo Rangers.
 He also spent a year playing with Bishopstown in Cork city, where he lined out in the 2002 Cork Senior Football Championship final when Bishopstown lost out to Nemo Rangers.

 Inter-county

 Schools, minor, under-21 and junior

-Crowley first played with Kerry in the early 1990,s when he lined out for the county's Vocational Schools team.
-He won All Ireland titles with them in 1992 following a win of Offaly in the final, and again in 1993 following a win over Wicklow as the teams captain.
-He also played with the Kerry minor team at this time but had little success.
+Crowley first played with Kerry in the early 1990s, when he lined out for the county's Vocational Schools team.
+He won All Ireland titles with them in 1992 following a win over Offaly in the final.
+He won again in 1993 following a win over Wicklow as the team captain.
+He also played with the Kerry minor team at this time.

-He then moved on to the Under 21 panel in 1994.
+He then moved on to the Kerry Under 21 panel in 1994.
 Kerry lost out to Cork in the semi-final in what was their only game of the championship.
-Later in 1994, he would join up with the county junior team.
+Later in 1994, he joined the county junior team.
 A 1-point win over Clare gave Crowley his first Munster championship medal.
 Kerry later qualified for the All Ireland final, where they faced Galway.
-In the end Kerry ran out easy winners on a 0–15 to 0–04 scoreline, giving him his first All Ireland medal at junior level.
+In the end, Kerry won on a 0–15 to 0–04 scoreline, giving him his first All Ireland medal at junior level.

-After the disappointment of the first round loss to Cork in 94 Kerry regrouped and win over Clare, Limerick and Waterford saw Crowley pick up a Munster Under 21 title.
-This set up an All Ireland semi-final with Donegal, 2 points from Crowley helped his side to a 2–06 to 1–05 win and set up an All Ireland final meeting with Mayo.
-A 2–12 to 3–09 scorelinemeant the sides would have to meet again, when they did Kerry ran out 3–10 to 1–12 winners, in a game that was to be the only one where Crowley failed to score.
-He scored 0–11 over the course of the campaign.
+In 1995, Kerry defeated Clare, Limerick and Waterford and Crowley picked up a Munster Under 21 title.
+This set up an All Ireland semi-final with Donegal.
+Two points from Crowley helped his side to a 2–06 to 1–05 win and set up an All Ireland final meeting with Mayo.
+A 2–12 to 3–09 scoreline meant the sides would have to meet again and Kerry won 3–10 to 1–12 in the replay.
+While he did not score in the final, he scored 0–11 over the course of the campaign.